tassa-yoniso-manasi-karoto/langkit/README.md

 The FFmpeg binary's location can be provided by a flag, in $PATH or in a "bin" directory placed in the folder where langkit is.

-At the moment tokens should be passed through these env variables: REPLICATE_API_TOKEN, ELEVENLABS_API_TOKEN.
+At the moment tokens should be passed through these env variables: REPLICATE_API_TOKEN, ASSEMBLYAI_API_KEY, ELEVENLABS_API_TOKEN.

 # Extra features of this fork